 - 2.11.1.Most schools have money available from sources other than the Council, which they may use for their general benefit.
 If such funds are controlled by an employee because of his or her position at the school, but do not pass through the Council's accounts, they are regarded as unofficial funds.
 The Local Government Act 1972 states that a local authority may require any of its staff to account for all money and property committed to their charge and to produce the relevant supporting documents.
-To fulfil Section 151 responsibilities, this requirement is extended to include all staff at all schools. - 2.11.2.Accounts must be maintained and supporting documents (e.g. receipts) held for all transactions, including a "management trail".
-Reporting arrangements must be formalised.
-Best practice requires the reporting of annual accounts. - 2.11.3.
-Copies of the balance sheet, income and expenditure account, and audit certificate, for private or voluntary funds held by the school, and for any trading accounts controlled by the school, must be submitted to the LAFT by 31 August after the year end.
+To fulfil Section 151 responsibilities, this requirement is extended to include all staff at all schools. - 2.11.2.Accounts must be maintained and supporting documents (e.g. receipts) held for all transactions, including a "management trail", and the accounts for any voluntary or private fund held by maintained schools must be audited on an annual basis. - 2.11.3.A copy of the audit certificate for private or voluntary funds held by the school, and for any trading accounts controlled by the school, must be submitted to the Education Finance team by 31 August after the year end.
+The local authority does not have the right to audit or access the accounts of private funds, but may take action for non-compliance with the scheme where schools do not provide audit certificates to confirm external assurance for such funds.